 Each year, the staff of the committee receive thousands of questions about these standards and complaints of departures from them.
 The staff provides advice, mediation, and, in extreme cases, may recommend a formal investigation.

-Such investigations may lead Committee A to recommend to the Association’s national Council and annual meeting that the administration of an institution be censured for failure to adhere to the principles of academic freedom and tenure as endorsed by the AAUP and more than 200 other professional and educational organizations.
+Such investigations may lead Committee A to recommend to the Association’s national Council and annual meeting that the administration of an institution be censured for failure to adhere to principles of academic freedom and tenure.
 See the list of censured administrations.

 Members of the AAUP staff, acting on behalf of Committee A on Academic Freedom and Tenure, communicate during the course of each year with administrations under censure.
 The staff offers its assistance and that of Committee A in bringing about developments at the institutions that would enable the committee to recommend to the annual meeting that the censure be removed.
 A summary of significant developments at institutions on the censure list appears annually in the issue of Academe that immediately precedes the annual meeting.